hmrc/pillar2-service-guide/source/documentation/btn.html.md

 weight: 5
 ---

-# Below-Threshold Notification
+# Below-threshold notification

 ## Overview

-If group revenues fall below the threshold where the Pillar 2 tax is applied, sending a BTN removes the obligation to submit a UKTR for both current (and future) accounting periods.
+If group revenues fall below the threshold where the Pillar 2 tax is applied, sending a Below-Threshold Notification (**BTN**) removes the obligation to submit a UKTR for both current (and future) accounting periods.

 Your group can submit a BTN if consolidated annual revenues are below €750 million in at least 2 of the previous 4 accounting periods, and are not expected to be above €750 million within the next 2 accounting periods.

-A SubmitBTN request requires you to send the accounting period start and end dates, and a successful request returns a processing date.
+A *SubmitBTN* request requires you to send the accounting period start and end dates, and a successful request returns a processing date.

 ## Testing

+Before using the sandbox, please read through the "Setup" page of the service guide and work through all the required steps for creating a test user and organisation.
-Testing a Below-Threshold Notification requires a test organisation.
-Once setup, we can submit a Below-Threshold Notification for a specific accounting period.
+A BTN is submitted for a specific accounting period.

 <a href="figures/btn-test-sequence.svg" target="blank"><img src="figures/btn-test-sequence.svg" alt="Sequence diagram showing REST calls for testing Below-Threshold Notification" style="width:520px;" /></a>

-As before, we can check the Obligations and Submissions endpoint to see what is required for our organisation:
+Requirements for the organisation can be checked by sending a GET request using the *Retrieve Obligations and Submissions* endpoint.
+In this example, a UK tax return has already been submitted, but a BTN will still be accepted and supersede the previous submission.

 ```shell
 curl --request GET \